jackdewinter/pymarkdown/docs/rules/rule_md005.md

 ```

 A failure for this rule for Ordered List elements is a bit more nuanced as this
-rule supports both left aligned and right aligned.
-That means that either the
+rule supports both left aligned and right aligned list.
+That means that either
-first character must match the indentation of the list or the list delimiter
+the first character must match the indentation of the list or the list delimiter
 character (`.` or `)`) must match.
-Therefore
+Therefore:

 ```Markdown
 1. First item